gorositopablo/k8s-thousandeyes/readme.md

 ```

 ## How to use it
-1- Create a bearer Token in ThousandEyes to use.
+1. Create a bearer Token in ThousandEyes to use.
-2- Add that secret in Kubernetes.
+2. Add that secret in Kubernetes.
 Use your preferred method.
-3- Deploy all the needed configmaps you may need to create or managed your HTTP tests.
+3. Deploy all the needed configmaps you may need to create or manage your HTTP tests.
-4- Deploy this service on your cluster using your preferred way.
-There are files within this repo on the `/kubernetes` folder as example.
+4. Deploy this service on your cluster using your preferred way.
+There are files within this repo in the `/kubernetes` folder as an example.

 ### Config definition